mivade/logserver/README.rst

 * Uses UDP for fast transmission of logs
 * Server for handling aggregated logs can run independently, as a thread, or as as subprocess
+* Includes a convenience function for pre-configuring loggers to work with the server and formatting messages on STDOUT
 * Includes a handler for logging to SQLite
 * MIT license